 Introduction

-The main motivation of this chapter is to answer the following research questions defined at Chapter 1:
+The main motivation of this chapter is to answer the following research questions defined in Chapter 1:

-Is it possible to use provenance analysis in order to understand events that transpired during the game?
+Does provenance analysis help to understand events that emerged during the game?

-Is it faster to analyze the game by using provenance instead of watching a replay of the game session?
+Is provenance analysis faster than only watching a replay of the game session?

-Is it better to do provenance analysis or to watch a replay of the game to know how the events occurred in the game?
+Is provenance analysis more accurate than only watching a replay of the game session?

-To assess the possibility of using provenance analysis for improving understanding, it was necessary to generate a replay of a game session and compare a replay analysis with a provenance analysis using a provenance graph.
+To assess the possibility of using provenance analysis for improving understanding, we generated a replay of a game session and compared it with provenance analysis using a provenance graph.
 This comparison was conducted through a questionnaire containing specific questions about events that occurred during the game session.
-Volunteers were required to watch the video and then answer the questionnaire by consulting the video (denominated replay group) or by analyzing the provenance graph (denominated provenance group).
+Volunteers were divided into two groups: replay group and provenance group.
+Both groups watched the replay of the game session.
+The provenance group also had access to the provenance graph.
+At the end, both groups answered the questionnaire.

-Lastly, to compare the results obtained by both groups, we utilized two metrics: accuracy and time.
+Lastly, we used two metrics to compare the results obtained by both groups: accuracy and time.
 The first metric, accuracy, has the intention to verify the answers provided by both groups.
 The second metric, time, is used to measure the time each volunteer took to answer all questions in the questionnaire, thus allowing to know which method (replay or provenance) is faster.

 This chapter is organized as follows: Section 6.2 describes details about the experiment planning.
-Section 6.3 explains the experiment execution, while section 6.4 provides a statistical analysis by detailing tests, their results and conclusions on the data obtained.
-Section 6.5 describes threats to validity of the experiment.
+Section 6.3 explains the experiment execution, while section 6.4 provides a statistical analysis by detailing tests, their results, and conclusions on the obtained data.
+Section 6.5 discusses some threats to validity of the experiment.
 Lastly, Section 6.6 presents the final considerations of this chapter.

 Experiment Planning